timothypratley/snakelake/README.md

 ## Overview

-Avoid colliding with other snakes
+Avoid colliding with other snakes.
+Invite your friends to battle.

-## Setup
+## Development

 To run the server